RemiBERNHARD/Luring_Adversarial/README.md

 The "models" repository contains the pretrained models for the datasets MNIST, SVHN and CIFAR10.
 As an example, on MNIST:

-* models/MNIST_float.h5 is the base classifier trained.
+* models/MNIST_float.h5 is the base classifier.
 * models/MNIST_stacked.h5 is the model corresponding to the Stacked architecture.
 * models/MNIST_auto.h5 is the model corresponding to the Auto architecture.
 * models/MNIST_ce.h5 is the model corresponding to the C_E architecture.